-Members were reminded that Council has received funding from the Department for Communities (DfC) for public realm schemes in Antrim, Ballyclare, Glengormley and Randalstown.
+Members will be aware that Council has received funding from the Department for Communities (DfC) for public realm schemes in Antrim, Ballyclare, Glengormley and Randalstown.
 The schemes have all included new granite paving in these towns Council carries out deep cleans through a specialist external contractor, once a year.